PaTara43/cameras_robonomics/README.md

 Once camera receives "ON" transaction, it creates a short URL redirecting to nowhere (IPFS gateway with no hash), creates a qr-code with this short URL, prints the qr and starts filming.
 Once "OFF" transaction is received, it stops filming, publishes video to IPFS, changes short URL redirection link to gateway with hash address of the video and sends the video to Pinata pinning service for wider spreading over IPFS.
 IPFS hash of the video will be available on Robonomics platform Chainstate->datalog->CAMERA and stored there securely.

 ## Auto-start
 You may want to auto-restart this script.
-To be able so, edit service file
+To be able so, edit service file in repository.
 ```bash
 nano services/robonomics_cameras.service
 ```